 17. You would always dread (and probably still do) the ‘where are you from?’ conversation with someone new.
 You would find yourself resorting to the next largest town and working back from there because where you are actually from is so remote and virtually unheard of to anyone outside of that area.

-18. A real hatred for cyclists.
+18. A real intolerance for cyclists.
 Many of us live in small rural villages often with a one road in and one road out situation consisting of narrow windy roads.
-The odd cyclist simply enjoying a ride in the peaceful countryside can cause unimaginable frustation for us country folk trying to get passed.
-Overtaking is practically impossible on these roads.
+The odd cyclist simply enjoying a ride in the peaceful countryside can cause unimaginable frustration for us country folk trying to get passed.
+Overtaking is near on impossible on these roads.
 (You’ll likely have noticed this even more in recent weeks!)

 19. Relaxing city break?
 Not so much.
 The thought of spending a relaxing night or two away in the city sounds lovely but in reality trying to sleep somewhere surrounded by sirens, 24-7 traffic and lights just isn’t going to happen when you’re only used to the odd owl.